 What is Home Insurance?

-If you’re not using an independent agent like G&G, it can be hard, if not impossible to tell the difference between two homeowners insurance policies.
+If you’re not using an independent agent like G&G Independent Insurance, it can be hard, if not impossible to tell the difference between two home insurance policies.

 Whether you own or rent, insuring the place you call home can help protect you financially if you suffer a loss due to fire, theft, vandalism, or other covered events.
 It will also cover you in the event someone is injured while on your property and wins a legal judgment against you.

 Home insurance policies differ by which losses are covered, which coverages you choose, and what type of residence you own.
 You choose which policy is best for you, whether it’s a comprehensive insurance policy that covers losses such as fire, hail, smoke, falling objects, vandalism, and theft of personal property, or whether it’s a policy that covers only specified losses.

 These are some common insurance coverage options you typically see on a policy:

 Specialty dwelling insurance is the part of your policy that covers the main structure of your home.
 This insurance covers the cost to replace your home which can vary over time based on the cost of raw materials and labor, as well as supply and demand.

 We’ll run a replacement cost analysis on your home to see how much it would cost if the worst happened and you had to rebuild.